User Onboarding

 Implicit Step Advancement

-Two steps auto-advance without requiring an explicit submit call: Phone verification: When the user successfully verifies their phone viaPUT /v0/user/me/phone/code, the phone_verification onboarding step is automatically submitted.
+Two steps auto-advance without requiring an explicit submit call: Phone verification: When the user successfully verifies their phone, thephone_verification onboarding step is automatically submitted.
 After calling the phone verification endpoint, re-fetch onboarding state to see the updated step.

-KYC verification: When checking KYC status via GET /v0/kyc/status returns an approved result and the user is currently on the kyc_verification step, it is automatically submitted.
+KYC verification: When the KYC status endpoint returns an approved result and the user is currently on the kyc_verification step, it is automatically submitted.
 After initiating KYC, poll the status endpoint and re-fetch onboarding state once approved.

 In both cases, the client should re-fetch state after the triggering action to see the advancement: